WooCommerce vs Shopify: Which Platform Is Best To Use?

 Both platforms have their own set of Pros (advantages) and Cons (disadvantages).
 This will help you find the best platform for your new store.
 Let’s see

 WooCommerce – Pros

 - It is an open-source platform, where the code is already available.
-Thus we can say that the customization possibilities with WooCommerce are inexhaustible.
+Thus we can say that the customization possibilities with this are inexhaustible.
 Your store will have a real personality.

-- WooCommerce offers specific mobile-responsive stylish WordPress themes.
-It consists of never-ending design options as WordPress themes work with WooCommerce, where you have a huge selection to choose from.
+- It offers specific mobile-responsive stylish WordPress themes.
+Moreover, it consists of never-ending design options as WordPress themes work with this e-commerce solution, where you have a huge selection to choose from.

 - This e-commerce store gives you everything you need to harness the power of Search Engine Optimization and dominate the Google rankings.
-It has access to the WordPress blogging infrastructure and possesses an ability to dig deep and edit your store’s metadata.
+Further, it has access to the WordPress blogging infrastructure and possesses an ability to dig deep and edit your store’s metadata.

-- WooCommerce is a very secure platform.
+- This is a very secure platform.
 Also, it is regularly updated to take away your worry about security issues, and bugs.